hallettj/hallettj.github.com/_posts/2012-09-03-captain-america.markdown

 had an underdeveloped story.

 Allow me to elaborate.
 Captain America has a promising beginning.
-Scrawny Steve Rogers desparately wants to enlist to fight in World War II; but the army won't take him due to his tiny size and lengthy list of health problems.
+Scrawny Steve Rogers desperately wants to enlist to fight in World War II; but the army won't take him due to his tiny size and lengthy list of health problems.
 The effect that make Rogers appear to be a skinny short guy who later turns into a much taller, very buff guy are